-Apparently I never actually posted this, which would explain some people’s confusion on my saying we’d switched curriculum, and everyone should know this.
+Apparently I never actually posted this, which would explain some people’s confusion on my saying we’d switched curriculum for our history lessons, and everyone should know this.
 Instead it’s sat in my draft folder for about 3 months now.

 So, I commented before that I had mixed feelings on our history for the year, and they grew more frustrated as I realized my kids were not really getting anything out of it and the amount of prep work in printing was frustrating me.

 After I’d ordered what we were using I saw All American History Jr, and was intrigued, but I didn’t want to look into it too much in case I got curriculum envy, you know where everyone else’s stuff looks better than yours.

 So, what do I think of this one?

 1. I’m not having to print off the textbook, and it’s a hardback, so it’s sturdy.

 2. The lesson plans are a lot more thorough.

 3. The “workbook” portion is a lot less printer intense.
 You can see samples here.
 The line spacing is perfect for my kids.
 The amount of writing expected per day is working perfectly.
 It’s got some amount of crafts.